Practical Instruction in Tax and Non-Tax Planning

 Wealth Strategist, Raymond James, St. Petersburg, FL

 The following course descriptions outline a typical year's curriculum in the Heckerling Graduate Program in Estate Planning.
-Changes in the program may be made from time to time.
+Flexible study paths include Full-Time, Part-Time, and Joint J.D./LL.M. options.

 The graduate program begins with a traditional 14-week fall semester of course work covering core conceptual topics that provide the foundation for the specialized planning courses offered in the spring semester.
 The fall semester core courses are similar to those found in traditional graduate tax programs and include partnership tax, corporate tax, individual income tax, wealth transfer tax, and the income taxation of trusts and estates.
 Students also enroll in a course that provides and introduction to the estate planning and probate process.